Skip to main contentArrow Right

 CIAM vs. Identity and Access Management (IAM)

 Much like CIAM, Identity and Access Management (IAM) is a set of tools that verifies identities and controls access to digital platforms.
-These two solutions perform similar functions, including:
+Both solutions perform similar functions, including:

-Despite these similar functions, however, a few crucial distinctions exist between CIAM and IAM.
-Put simply, IAM solutions are generally used for employees and internal stakeholders, while CIAM is used for customers and external stakeholders.
+Despite these overlapping functions, a few key distinctions exist between CIAM and IAM.
+Simply put, IAM solutions are primarily used for employees and internal stakeholders, whereas CIAM is designed for customers and external stakeholders.

 CIAM